tinko26/ao.net/docs/namespaces/ao.j1939.md

 ## TP.CM

-The *CA* message is an example of a so-called multi-packet message, whose payload exceeds 8 bytes.
+The *CA* message is an example of a so-called multi-packet message, whose payload of 9 bytes exceeds 8 bytes.
 Therefore, it cannot be sent in a single CAN message.
 The standard specifies a means to send such messages packed in a sequence of CAN messages.

 The *TP.CM* message is to announce such a transfer in the case of a broadcast message and to manage the control flow in case of a unicast message.

-In order to send a multi-packet message, the sender must start with a request-to-send message.
+In order to send a multi-packet unicast message, such as *CA*, the sender must start with a request-to-send message.

 ```csharp
 var C1 = new TPCM